hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 One can use loadfilters.list to look at the currently defined loadfilters.

-Inturn while calling load_data, one can pass the optional loadFiltersName argument, to filter entities based on the corresponding list of filters.
+Inturn while calling edb.load_data, one can pass the optional loadFiltersName argument, to filter entities based on the corresponding list of filters.

    If user doesnt specify this argument, then the program will set this to a special